ccurvey/joeflow/docs/tutorial/workflow.rst

 not have a child task defined in ``edges`` or returns an empty list is considered a workflow end.

-Create the relevant database structures with:
+Create a table in the database to hold instances of your WelcomeWorkflow:

 .. code-block:: bash